What training should I be doing?

 What’s a grid reference?

 To demonstrate, we will do a grid reference for Cornhill Farm.
 First, locate the vertical gridlines going from left to right on the map.
 Then locate the horizontal gridlines from the bottom to the top of the map.
 This will give you a four figure grid reference 61 61.

 To make a six figure reference, imagine dividing the grid square in to a smaller 10 x 10 grid.
 Read the horizontal numbers first, from left to right.
 This will give you you the third digit of your 6 figure reference 619.

 Then count vertically from the bottom upwards.
-When you find your POI, this is will give you the sixth digit of your 6 figure reference 614.
+When you find your POI, you will have found the sixth digit of your 6 figure reference 614.
 Et voila!
 You have a six figure grid reference for Cornhill Farm of 619 614.

 How do I use a compass?

 A Compass helps inform you which direction to orientate your map.
 It is also a useful tool if you were to get lost and you needed to relocate yourself.
 You can use three landmarks visible on the map or real life to ‘triangulate’ your position using a method called resection.